This article discusses recent developments and information on cartels in Turkey

 - Kale Nakliyat, equivalent to 1.6 per cent of its annual gross income.

 Moreover, the Board imposed an additional fine on İstanbullines for submitting incomplete information to the Competition Authority equal to one-thousandth of its annual gross income.
-Overall, the total amount of the fine imposed on all undertakings was 7.4 million lira.
+The total amount of the fines imposed on all undertakings was 7.4 million lira.